Please contact me (Leila Viss) at email@example.com if you are interested in a personal consultation, a presentation or piano lessons.

 I didn’t believe online piano lessons could work successfully, but they can (see above.)
-If you are interested in brushing up your technique, need a jump start with improvisation, hoping to compose but need some guidance, looking to update your pedagogical approach or want feedback on your favorite repertoire, let’s talk.
-(60 min for $50)
+If you are interested in brushing up your technique, need a jump start with improvisation, hoping to compose but need some guidance, looking to update your pedagogical approach or want feedback on your favorite repertoire, let’s meet at the keys.
+(60 min for $60)

 Personal Online Consultation

 Are you looking to expand your studio, make more income, find more time for theory, music history, composition, etc?
-Then you need to consider adding Off-Bench time with your On-Bench instruction (see below to learn more about this format.)
+Then consider adding Off-Bench time with your On-Bench instruction (see below to learn more about this format.)

 - Contact me at firstname.lastname@example.org